 - The project also must include a meter dedicated to providing 15-minute interval energy data to Efficiency Maine.

-- Projects that have a benefit-to-cost ratio less than 1, as per Efficiency Maine’s Total Resource Cost test.
-For more information on how this requirement affects CHP projects, please review the CHP Cost Effectiveness Guidelines.
+- Projects that have a benefit-to-cost ratio less than 1, as per Efficiency Maine’s benefit-cost test.

 - Projects that have a simple payback under one year (after factoring in the Efficiency Maine incentive).

-- Projects that export electricity to the grid or to other customers
+- Projects that export electricity to the grid (net metering) or to other customers.

 - Projects for which the customer (or its affiliate) has made binding commitments to proceed prior to the official award of funding under this Custom Program.